cissa-unimelb/constitution/constitution.md

 	5. the Education Director, who shall be in their second or later year;

-	6. the Events Director, who shall be in their second or later year;
+	6. the Events Director, who shall be in their second or later year, or shall have past committee or team officer experience;

 2. General committee members, who shall be University of Melbourne students, consisting of: